ddcornwall/100-days-of-code/log.md

 Instead, sometimes I got a message to the effect of "Cannot get property of file from UNDEFINED"

 What hapened is the the first variable in that line ```response.opaResponse.results.result[i].objects.object[0].file["@url"] ``` was right.
 It contained the URL for the first "object" within the "iTH" description.
-But the second value ```response.opaResponse.results.result[i].objects.object[i].file["@url"]''' expected to have the URL for the "iTH" object within the "iTH" description, where i was some number between 0 and 9.
+But the second value ```response.opaResponse.results.result[i].objects.object[i].file["@url"]``` expected to have the URL for the "iTH" object within the "iTH" description, where i was some number between 0 and 9.
 As a result if i was higher than the number of digital objects within a description, the display failed.

 So I changed the second variable to be identical to the first and all was well.